Public Artwork for trees and a spacecraft

-Julia Christensen is currently collaborating with scientists at NASA’s Jet Propulsion Laboratory (JPL) to design two spaceship mission concepts that investigate longevity, obsolescence and the future.
-In an effort to inform a future interstellar mission, Christensen and members of JPL’s “A-Team” are attempting to develop a long-term operational spacecraft that will operate for 200 years, long beyond our current cycles of technological obsolescence.
-The mission concept, called The Tree of Life, consists of a 200-year operational CubeSat, which will be deployed in low-Earth orbit, that transmits data about its health/operations to a terrestrial tree, which is augmented to act as an Earthly antenna.
+The Tree of Life is the primary project of a collaborative effort between Julia Christensen and scientists and engineers at NASA’s Jet Propulsion Laboratory to design spacecraft and interplanetary communication technology that can operate for 200 years or more.
+The project began out of a series of studies Christensen took part in at JPL about a future mission to Proxima B, in which a major conclusion was that we must transcend current frames of obsolescence in order to build a spacecraft that can complete a mission to Proxima B. The CubeSat is to be deployed in low-Earth orbit, and transmits data about its health/operations to a terrestrial tree, which is augmented to act as an Earthly antenna.
 At the site of the tree, simultaneously, a 200-year dataset is measured to describe the tree’s health and environmental conditions.
 That data will be translated into audible sonic frequencies that can be transmitted via radio between the tree and CubeSat, so that effectively, the tree and spacecraft can sing together in a 200-year duet.
-The basis of the tree antenna is derived from US Patent # 8094083B1, which describes a multi-band antenna comprising a tree and a plurality of current probes coupled around the tree (seen here).
-The first tree-antenna will be implemented at the Jet Propulsion Lab in the summer of 2019.